Response to the Planning & Engineering Study on Future Land use at Lamma Ex-Quarry Area at Sok Kwu Wan, Lamma Island

-In a city where natural landscape is used for the disposal of construction waste, rural village communities with family run businesses have given way to single developer complexes and chain stores, former beautiful villages stand shabby and neglected, and our roadside pollution levels are dangerously high, shouldn’t we be doing everything in our power to uphold the planning intention for Lamma and develop the elements it puts forward to their full potential?
+In a city where natural landscape is used for the disposal of construction waste, rural village communities with family-run businesses have given way to single developer complexes and chain stores, former beautiful villages stand shabby and neglected, and our roadside pollution levels are dangerously high, shouldn’t we be doing everything in our power to uphold the planning intention for Lamma and develop the elements it puts forward to their full potential?

 As it is the vision is far from reality.
-On Lamma: